Hosting has its shares of anxieties, especially if you’re striving to make your home welcoming.

 #4 Add a Coffee Station and Extra Stools

-Your kitchen is command central during the holidays, so make sure it’s ready for guests and extra helpers.
+Your kitchen is command central during the holidays, so make sure it’s clean and ready for guests and extra helpers.

 - Move your coffee station into a family room so guests don’t crowd the kitchen when you’re trying to fix meals.